arr-ai/arrai/docs/slicing.md

 {1, 2, 3, "abc"}
 ```

-Since the expression is also an argument, the following expression is also valid
+Since slice is also an argument, the following expression is also valid

 ```text
 [1, 2, 3, 4, 5](;;-1, 0)